 Accounts receivable is comprised principally of receivables due from card issuing banks, overdrawn account balances due from cardholders, trade accounts receivable, fee advances and other receivables.
 We record accounts receivable net of reserves for estimated uncollectible accounts.
 Receivables due from card issuing banks primarily represent revenue-related funds held at the third-party card issuing banks related to our gift card program that have yet to be remitted to us.
 These receivables are generally collected within a short period of time based on the remittance terms in our agreements with the third-party card issuing banks.
 Fee advances represent short-term advances to inperson tax return preparation companies made prior to and during tax season.
-These advances are collateralized by their clients' tax preparation fees and are generally collected within a short period of time as the in-person tax preparation companies begin preparing and processing their clients' tax refunds.
+These advances are collateralized by their clients' tax preparation fees and are generally collected within a short period of time as the in-person tax preparation companies made prior to and during tax season.
+These advances are collateralized by their clients' tax preparation fees and are generally collected within a short period of time as the in-person tax preparation companies their clients' tax refunds.